DevExpress/testcafe-examples/examples/select-table-row-by-cell-contents/README.md

-# Select Table Row by Content
+# Select a Table Row by Cell Contents

 **Test Code**: [index.js](index.js)

 **Tested Page**: [index.html](index.html)

-This example shows how to select table rows based on the content of that row.
+This example shows how to select a table row based on the contents of a cell inside that row.

 The tested page includes a table with `Id`, `First name` and `Last name` fields.
 The table has three rows of data.

-A click on the row highlights it with a `background-color` CSS property.
+A click on the row highlights it with a custom `highlighted` CSS class.

 During the test the expected row data is declared as a JavaScript object.
-The `t.eql` method compares the object values with actual values found in each of the table rows.
+The `t.eql` method compares the object values with actual values found in each of the cells and check that the row has a `highlighted` class.

 ## TestCafe Functions and Methods Used in This Example